Who we are and what we do

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).
 When you visit our Site or correspond with us by phone, e-mail or otherwise you may give us information that would be classed as personal data about you and others you are acting on behalf of.
 We may collect, use, store and transfer different kinds of personal data about you when you do so which we have grouped together follows:

 Identity Data which includes your first name, last name, username or similar identifier, marital status, title, date of birth and gender.
+If you are booking a test for the ‘Test to Release’ scheme, we will collect and store your passport number in line with the UK government’s requirements of data collection for this scheme.

 Contact Data which includes your address, email address and telephone numbers.